top of page

 Housing market, living and temporariness

-The paradox explains in rough terms:
+The paradox explains

 Since 2021, measures have been taken to change the above-mentioned housing policy.

-Will this reduce the flow greatly and thus reduce the opportunity for newcomers
+Will this reduce the flow greatly and thus reduce the opportunity for newcomers to settle in Amsterdam?

-Amsterdam Arrival City: in which Amsterdam neighborhoods do the newcomers end up (distinction in the 99 neighborhoods of OIS).
-The top 10 neighborhoods of the past 5 years where the most newcomers end up.
-Until about 2010 these were always neighborhoods in Zuidoost, in recent years especially neighborhoods in Zuid and on the Zuidas.
-Make a portrait of the “reception neighbourhoods”: what does this mean for the atmosphere, meeting, interaction, facilities, management, social networks.
+• Which newcomers end up in which Amsterdam neighbourhoods ("reception neighbourhoods"; distinction in the 99 neighbourhoods of OIS).
+The top 10 neighbourhoods of the past 5 years where most newcomers end up.
+Until about 2010, these were always neighbourhoods in South East; in recent years mainly neighbourhoods in South and on the Zuidas.
+More for the Demographics section.

 NOTES

-1. “Housing accessibility in the Netherlands has never been so low”
+* “Housing accessibility in the Netherlands has never been so low”

 Access to the Dutch housing market fell by 17% in one year.
 As a result, only three in ten home seekers are now able to find a home within a year.
 These and other figures are apparent from the housing accessibility monitor launched today (3-11-2021) by mortgage lender BLG Wonen. (from: Real estate news 3 November 2021)

-2. Advice 'Access to the City' of the Council for the Living Environment and Infrastructure (RLI) (“advisory board for government and parliament”) September 2020
+** Advice 'Access to the City' of the Council for the Living Environment and Infrastructure (RLI) (“advisory board for government and parliament”) September 2020

 In this advisory report, the Council warns against the fact that cities are becoming more inaccessible.
 In summary: The waiting times for social housing are increasing rapidly and the supply of owner-occupied homes is falling rapidly.
 People with a low income can no longer live in the city.

-Schermafbeelding 2024-04-10 om 13.47.18.png
+Schermafbeelding 2024-10-09 om 19.26.37.png

 Introductie